 Dependability thus includes as special cases such attributes as reliability, availability, safety, security.
 The design of dependable systems and software asks for strong modelling and analysis methods for design-time prediction of dependability attributes.
 To this end the chair covers the area of formal verification, quantitative modelling, and distributed system design in a unified research and teaching structure.

-Our discounted work on Markov automata wins the best paper award at MMB 2018.
+Our work on doping tests for cyber-physical systems wins the best paper award at QEST 2019.